mikhailshilkov/pulumi-provider-boilerplate-openapi/README.md

-# xyz Pulumi Provider
+# xyz Pulumi Open API-based Provider

 This repo is a boilerplate showing how to create a native Pulumi provider.
+The resource model is generated automatically from a simple Open API specification.

 You can search-replace `xyz` with the name of your desired provider as a starting point for creating a provider that manages resources in the target cloud.

 ## Navigate the repository

-### Resources
+### Open API spec

-Custom resources are defined in `pkg/resources`.
-There is a separate Go file for each resource.
-The `pkg/resources/resource.go` file defines the "registry" of all resources registered within the provider.

-The boilerplate repository comes with a single resource `RandomString` that generates a persistent random value of a given length.
-Try adding a new resource next to it while learning how the providers work.
+A sample Open API (Swagger) specification is location in `open-api-spec/todo-backend.json`.
+It is based on the [`Todo-Backend`](https://www.todobackend.com/) project.
+The specification contains create/update/get/delete operations for a single resource: a `Todo`.

+Please note that the sample specification is very simple and doesn't utilize a lot of more advanced features of Open API.
+The generation code is coupled to this particular specificaion and will likely not work for an arbitrary specification of your choice.
+All APIs are different and you will have to do the work of mapping your API to Pulumi resource model.

-### Provider gRPC
+### Provider

 Pulumi providers implement a gRPC protocol to connect to the Pulumi engine (CLI).
-Most of the code for the provider implementation is in `pkg/provider/provider.go`.
-You shouldn't need to change this file for simple resources.
+The code for the provider implementation is in `pkg/provider/provider.go`.
+You will likely need to adjust this implementation to implement the features of your target API, including authentication, URL structures, parameter structure, response codes, error handling, and more.

 ### Code generator

 A code generator is available which generates SDKs in TypeScript, Python, Go and .NET which are also checked in to the `sdk` folder.
-The SDKs are generated from the schema definitions of the resources described above.
-Be sure to keep the `Schema` properties in sync with the resource CRUD operations.
+The SDKs are generated from the schema definitions based on the Open API spec described above.

 ### Example